JonathanKubas/NAO-Research/README.md

 >>> import naoqi
 >>>
 ```
 If you recieved an output that prints nothing, similar to the one above, than that means your installation and setup of all the NAO software is good and you can start coding for the NAO robot.
-However, if this is not the case and you recieve a message along the lines of No Module named naoqi, than something is wrong with your set up.
+However, if this is not the case and you recieve a message along the lines of No Module named naoqi, than something is wrong with your setup.
 Try looking back to the setup above and make sure everything is configured properly.

 ### Microsoft Kinect SDK
 Along with all of the NAO related software that is need to drive the robot, the installation of Microsoft's Kinect SDK is also needed.
-This SDK allows a user to a program for the microsoft kinect version 2 sensor similar to the NAO SDK.
+This SDK allows a user to program for the microsoft kinect version 2 sensor similar to the NAO SDK.
 The installation of this software is relatively easy and can be found on the following website, https://www.microsoft.com/en-us/download/details.aspx?id=44561.

 ## Setting Up Virtial Robot
 In most cases, when you open the Choregraphe software, the virtual robot should be up and running by default, however if this is not the case follow the simple instructions down below:
-1. Go to the connection window at the topic of the Choregraphe application and click the connect to button:
+1. Go to the connection window at the topic of the Choregraphe application and click the "connect to" button:
 ![image](https://user-images.githubusercontent.com/78547750/207200022-ad0bea6c-3787-4b71-9a8a-573ec38156b9.png)
 2. This will pop up a window that gives you a list of robots to choose from, the one located locally on your machine should have the name of your computer as the name of the virtual robot:
 ![image](https://user-images.githubusercontent.com/78547750/207200096-1be0e0d2-cafc-48cd-af4c-45945df71f54.png)